reshalfahsi/iximiuz-labs-challenges/easy/start_container_with_nerdctl/README.md

 > **Hint #4:**
 >
 > Entered a PID of a process that definitely belongs to the container, but the solution checker doesn't accept it?
-One of the key Docker design principles is to run **one service per container**.
+One of the key Docker (hence, containerd) design principles is to run **one service per container**.
 However, it doesn't mean that every container will have only one process inside.
 Actually, more often than not, you'll find a whole process tree inside a container.
 Try identifying the root process of that tree.
 That's what the checker expects.

 > **Hint #5:**
 >